Chicago’s choice for real change.

 I refuse to accept that decline, dysfunction, and lowered expectations are the best we can do.

 It’s time for new urgency, new creativity, and new ideas.
-And someone who bring a maniacal focus on delivering the basics.
+And someone who brings a maniacal focus on delivering the basics.

 Unlike many of the people running for this office, I'm not trying to climb a political ladder.
 I'm not running because some group sent me.